Home

 Dive Reviews - Submitted By CoolDives Viewers

-The information on this scuba diving information site is enhanced with the help of our viewers/subscribers.
+The information on this scuba diving information site is enhanced with the help of it's viewers/subscribers.

 Please take the time after your dive or scuba diving vacation in British Columbia to post dive reviews of the dive site itself, the scuba diving store you dealt with, the dive charter operator, the hotel/resort/B&B/dive lodge you stayed at, etc.